 Yes.
 Sobriety is difficult to maintain without major healthy lifestyle changes.
 We go to the gym at least three days per week.
 We snowboard or snow ski.
 We hike frequently.
 The program is an active one.
 The activities are extremely fun and rewarding and we almost never have students who do not want to participate.

 All rooms are shared with three to four students per room.

 Yes.
 We believe that part of treatment is being responsible for our community.
 Keeping rooms clean.
 Helping out in the kitchen.
 Vacuuming.
 These kinds of opportunities are a helpful part of contributing to the team.

 The day for the student begins with breakfast at 7:00 a.m.
-On weekdays our students attend school until about 2pm.
-On weekends a group and/or community meeting are scheduled in the morning.
+On weekdays, our students attend school until about 2pm.
+On weekends, a group and/or community meeting is scheduled in the morning.
 Students attend specialty groups and family programs, depending on their needs and diagnoses, in the afternoon on weekdays.
 Weekends are active outdoors or at the gym.
 Sundays have some relaxing downtime with two groups included—one in the morning and one in the afternoon.
 Dinner is served around 5:00 p.m., followed by evening lectures, relapse groups, counseling, assignments, and Twelve-Step meetings.
 Kokua’s rich day of programming usually ends at 9:00 – 9:30 p.m.
 Also throughout the day, students attend specific lectures and consult with doctors and specialty therapists, according to their specific needs.
 Other therapeutic activities may include Eye Movement Desensitization and Reprocessing (EMDR), Acupuncture, Equine-Assisted Therapy, Challenge Course, Yoga, fitness, and other healthy recreational activities.